 Adult ESL Games Serve Another Purpose

 This also gave me a chance to see if they understood what an information question was.
 I could check to see what kind of grammar mistakes they consistently made.
-This was a low-stress assessment opportunity for me to pay close attention for any common pronunciation errors.
-I also took the opportunity to ask questions that let me get to know them better as well as find out information I could use later in class exercises to personalize what they would be learning.
-The next day, the students who had played Jenga continued to be more familiar with each other than the students who had been absent.
+This was a low-stress assessment opportunity for me to pay close attention to any common pronunciation errors.
+I also took the opportunity to ask questions that let me get to know them better and find out information I could use later in class exercises to personalize what they would be learning.
+The next day, the students who had played Jenga continued to be more familiar with each other than those who had been absent.
 Just a short game of “conversation” Jenga had loosened them up and changed how they viewed each other.

 Games Help Nurture Relationships

 Adult ESL games are not and should not be a one-time thing.
 We must nurture relationships for them to thrive, so be sure to take the time to work on them with your students whenever possible.
 Eventually, they’ll probably take over and start meeting up after classes and hanging out together.
 Still, until that happens, it’s definitely in your best interest to guide them in that direction.
 Taking a little time away from instruction time now will pay off in a big way further down the road.

 I think you’ll get inspired by Three Vocabulary Games Your Adult ESL Students Will Love.

 Click the image below to get a FREE grammar activity and join the email list for future freebies!